What are Internal Controls?

 The information systems component refers to how the company captures, processes, reports, and communicates transaction information.
-For example, does the company use distributed processing, how does it deal with system changeovers, and is it using a highly recognized software or just something off the shelf.
+For example, does the company use distributed processing? – How does it deal with system changeovers? – Is it using well-recognized accounting software or just something that was cheap to obtain.

-Control activities refer to the specific detailed level policies and procedures such as review of company performance through variance analysis, physical and logical controls, and segregation of duties.
-Segregation of duties is an important internal control that prevents a lot of problems, one of which is fraud.
-By having different employees count inventory and have access to the ledger records, it prevents employees from stealing inventory and writing it off on the sub-ledger.
+Control activities refer to the specific detailed policies and procedures, such as review of company performance through variance analysis, physical and logical controls, and segregation of duties.
+Segregation of duties is an important internal control that helps prevent a lot of problems, one of which is fraud.
+By having different employees count inventory and have access to the ledger records, this helps prevent employees from stealing inventory and writing it off on the sub-ledger.

 Finally, monitoring controls deal with management’s ongoing and periodic assessment of the quality of the internal controls to determine which controls need modification.
 A common example of this in larger companies is the work done by internal auditors.

 Testing of internal controls includes making inquiries to management and employees, inspecting source documents, observing inventory counts, and actually re-performing client procedures.
-Finally, the auditor will perform more substantive procedures to reach its desired level of overall risk according to the audit strategy.
+Finally, the auditor will perform more substantive procedures to assess the level of overall risk according to the audit strategy.

 There are two types of audit strategy:

-- Combined Audit Approach – Includes tests of controls and substantive testing (this means that control risk is assessed to be below maximum)
+- Combined Audit Approach – Includes tests of controls and substantive testing (when control risk is assessed to be below maximum)

-- Purely Substantive Audit Approach – No tests of controls are performed and only substantive tests are done (this means that control risk is assessed to be maximum)
+- Purely Substantive Audit Approach – No tests of controls are performed; only substantive tests are done (when control risk is assessed to be maximum)